lucasvaltl/RobotIsland/README.md

 ##Getting Started

+Clone/Download the repository if you have not done so already.
+Hit that green button to do so.
 There are two ways to play the game:

 The easy way: Just move the RobotIsland.jar (in the “easy installation” folder) file to your preferred location, double click it and have fun.